A woman with black hair is wearing headphones and smiling towards the camera. Voice Over

 The female voice is a complex and dynamic instrument, capable of expressing a wide range of emotions and musical styles.

-From classical opera to contemporary pop music, movies, cartoons, and more, the voice of women has played a significant role in shaping the history of music, acting, and other areas of entertainment.
+From classical opera to contemporary pop music, movies, cartoons and more, women’s voices have played a significant role in shaping the history of music, acting and other areas of entertainment.

-We’ll break down the different aspects of the female voice, how it differs from one singing style to the next, and ultimately, how to describe a female voice.
+We’ll break down the different aspects of the female voice, how it differs from one singing style to the next, how to describe a female voice and ultimately, how it ties to female voice actors.

-Voice type is the classification of a voice based on specific criteria such as range, tessitura, register transition points, and tone.
-In contrast, voice range indicates the notes a voice can produce.
+Voice type is the classification of a voice based on specific criteria such as range, tessitura, register transition points and tone.
+In contrast, voice range indicates the notes a human voice can produce.

 Soprano